 The Knot and WeddingWire (AKA WeddingPro) is the biggest wedding industry advertising platform.

-Check out my video below covering this blog if you want to hear me talk through it.
+Check out my video below covering this blog if you want to hear me talk through this content.

 But are WeddingWire and The Knot worth the investment?